mesfind/bioinfo-python/_episodes/01-intro.md

 ![jupyter browser](../fig/jupyter2.png)

-Each cell in a Jupyter notebook can be executed and you can choose the type of cell using the pull-down menu in the toolbar.
+Each cell in a Jupyter notebook can be executed and you can choose the type of cell using the pull-down menu in the tool bar.
 By default the cell is **_Code_**.
 Any thing you enter in a cell can be executed by using the "play" button in the tool bar or with **_Shift+Enter_** via the keyboard.

 > ## Count the Gs using Python in a Jupyter Notebook
 >